-- Under the guidance of the OTD mentor, the student registers for the following mentored courses: - OTM 8993 Professional Development - OTM 8106 Case-Based Application - OTM 8107: Capstone 1 - OTM 8994: Capstone 2 - OTM 8113: Writing for Publication - In OTM 8993 Professional Development and OTM 8106 Case-Based Application, the mentor and student will collaborate to - Plan the course assignments/outputs within each of the courses in the OTD curriculum so that all assignments contribute towards the Capstone project and deliverables. - Refine the project questions/objectives, data collection procedures, submit IRB, collect data, or complete data analysis as appropriate. - In OTM 8107 Capstone I, students will begin development of capstone projects, which will be sponsored by a faculty mentor.
+- Under the guidance of the OTD mentor, the student registers for the following mentored courses: - OTM 8993 Professional Development - OTM 8106 Case-Based Application - OTM 8107: Capstone 1 - OTM 8994: Capstone 2 - OTM 8112: Capstone 3 - OTM 8113: Writing for Publication - In OTM 8993 Professional Development and OTM 8106 Case-Based Application, the mentor and student will collaborate to - Plan the course assignments/outputs within each of the courses in the OTD curriculum so that all assignments contribute towards the Capstone project and deliverables - Refine the project questions/objectives, data collection procedures, submit IRB, collect data, or complete data analysis as appropriate. - In OTM 8107 Capstone I, students will begin development of capstone projects, which will be sponsored by a faculty mentor.
 This includes development of the literature review and the methodology for their recruitment, procedures, data collection, and data analysis.
 They will also develop their IRB's and prepare it for submission.
 As part of the capstone module, the student will begin to generate a clinical portfolio highlighting their growth and development throughout the OTD program.
-The clinical portfolio should provide evidence of the student's skills, achievements, and professional experiences through their coursework, clinical residency, and capstone project. - In OTM 8994 Capstone II, the mentor guides the student in completing the capstone project and evidence-based capstone paper, and reviewing the educational artifacts for the clinical portfolio.
+The clinical portfolio should provide evidence of the student's skills, achievements, and professional experiences through their coursework, clinical residency, and capstone project. - In OTM 8994 Capstone II, In Capstone 2, the student will refine and finalize their data collection process and recruit participants in preparation for data collection.
+Students will continue to work on their digication portfolios. - In OTM 8112 Capstone III, the mentor guides the student in completing the capstone project and evidence-based capstone paper, and reviewing the educational artifacts for the clinical portfolio.
 Most of the educational artifacts for the portfolio should have been drafted and finalized as assignments from the coursework. - In OTM 8113 Writing for Publication, students with the mentor will refine and prepare their capstone projects in a publication-ready manuscript format.